Friday, August 14, 2020

 Dine Around: Winnipeg Goldeyes Baseball at Shaw Park: Let’s Play Ball!
 Back by popular demand.

 If you don’t have dine around plans, join SYTA Members and new attendees for a night out at the Goldeyes baseball game!
 Your ticket includes a general admission with capability to network, game day food & non-alcoholic beverages.
 Add your ticket to your registration for a night full of fun and play!
 Average temperature in Winnipeg is 77 degrees.
-The Winnipeg Goldeneyes are a member of the 12-team American Association of Independent Professional Baseball.
+The Winnipeg Goldeyes are a member of the 12-team American Association of Independent Professional Baseball.

 7:00pm – Evening